 Honestly, I have not had any complaints or refunds for faulty items.

 During the last few years, we helped to fix two of the candles because of not following the instruction – burning the candle outdoor and significantly exceeding the time of burning.
 We also tested hundreds of candles now and I know who used our candle outdoors; who kept it in the direct sun or who forgot to stop burning the candle after many hours.
 It is not a kind of superpower but experience.

 The best thing is just to remember to follow the safety rules provided as well as, common sense being necessary when using any kind of candles.

 If you have lost our instructions don’t worry about it.
 Just hop in here and read it carefully.

 There are lots of kind warning labels and burning instructions as well.
 But did you know that, by law, some rules must be displayed in the first place or they must be high lightened?

 When you have found a burning instruction and/or a warning label just read it carefully.
 If you do this, read it again and again if necessary.
 Make sure that you know what to do and what never-ever to do.
 If there is only something that you already know.
 If there is nothing unusual, nothing that surprised you, then go follow your common sense (you still can keep this label just in case, just saying).

 If you have found something new to you, anything hard to remember, or seems to be ridiculous and exaggerated, don’t fool yourself and take it very seriously.

-Of course we also have small products which have sticker warning labels or pictogram stickers but there are ordinary rules related to every single one candle.
+Of course, we also have small products which have sticker warning labels or pictogram stickers but there are ordinary rules related to every single candle and just common sense.